English Language and Linguistics BA

 Assessment

-We use various types of assessment, including essays, exams, research projects and analysis tasks.
-In some modules you may also be assessed on components such as group work or oral presentations.
-We offer training on key skills such as structuring essays, public speaking, and exam technique that you’ll be able to attend throughout your time at Leeds.
+We use a variety of types of assessment including: essays, exams, research projects and analysis tasks.
+In some modules you may also be assessed on components using group work or oral presentations.

 Entry requirements